The Great Collapse

 The Slow Dying

 Year by year, the Deephold grew quieter.
-The underground streams that fed your community began to run thinner.
+The underground streams that fed the community began to run thinner.
 The fish in the dark pools became scarce.
 Most troubling of all, fewer children were born, and those who were often didn't survive their first winter.
 The elders spoke grimly of "the slow fade"—how even the purest refuges would eventually fail when cut off from the natural world above.

 The Last Gift

-When the final elder, Grandmother Vera, lay dying, she pressed something cold and smooth into your palm—a fragment of green crystal that pulsed with inner light.
+When the final elder, Grandmother Vera, lay dying, she pressed something cold and smooth into Kael's palm—a fragment of green crystal that pulsed with inner light.
 "Behind the shrine stone," she whispered with her final breath, "the old maps... follow the crystal's call.
 There must be... others..."

 Breaking Into Light